History of LSWVST

 We developed a new Unicode-based GUI-framework and added a lot of new features to the Virtual-Machine.
 In parallel we developed LSWDNL a .NET Application with LSWVST.

 We finished in 2007 after 3 years of development.
-We still keep some compatibility to the good old Smalltalk/V but apart from Bytecode compatibility & Primitive-Numbers and feature to start Visual-Smalltalk Images with the new Virtual-Machine nothing is left.
+We still keep some compatibility to the good old Smalltalk/V but apart from Bytecode compatibility & equal Primitive-Numbers and the feature to start Digitalk-Smalltalk Images with the LSWGVM Virtual-Machine nothing is left.
 Read about similarities & differences here.